Skip to content

 • vpn_peer_unhealthy — VPN peer handshake staleness detected by the health monitor

-• circuit_breaker_open — SSH circuit breaker tripped for a host after consecutive failures
+• circuit_breaker_open -- Daemon runtime circuit breaker tripped for a host after consecutive failures

 • policy_rebuild_failed — Policy engine failed to rebuild after a config hot-reload